context-aware bim annotations

 }

-The pattern is common in FPS games: replace gun with selection, same concept.
-A UI crosshair shows users where they're aiming.
-The center of screen becomes the selection point.
+A UI crosshair shows where users are aiming.
 Tap confirm, element gets selected, annotation dialog opens with element ID pre-populated.

 {